Greedquest/ListObject-WithEvents/README.md

 ---
+# 🚧🏗️🚨
  **_Work in progress:_** _some to-be-implemented events (e.g. multiple rows/cols added at once) currently will trigger `Debug.Assert`s rather than gracefully failing.
 As a result this code is not safe for use in the wild.
 My recommendation is to replace the `Debug.Assert False` lines in the `[Default/NoCache]Categoriser.cls` with `events.RaiseDataValueChanged target` to raise a generic event, if you want to use this code right now.
-Most events are implemented._
+Many events are implemented (see #4 )._

 ---